Biyi Bandele: Early life

-Bandele was born to Yoruba parents in Kafanchan, Kaduna State, Nigeria, in 1967.
+Bandele was born to Yoruba parents in Kafanchan, Kaduna State, northern Nigeria, in 1967.
 His father Solomon Bandele-Thomas was a veteran of the Burma Campaign in World War II, while Nigeria was still part of the British Empire.
 In a 2013 interview with This Day, Bandele said of his ambitions to become a writer: "When I was a child, I remembered war was something that sprang up a lot in conversations on the part of my dad. ...
 That was probably one of the things that turned me into a writer."
 When he was 14 years old he won a short-story competition.

-Bandele spent the first 18 years of his life in the north-central part of the country, later moving to Lagos, then in 1987 he studied drama at Obafemi Awolowo University, Ile-Ife, having already begun work on his first novel.
+Bandele spent the first 18 years of his life in the north-central part of the country, later moving to Lagos in the southwestern region of Nigeria, then in 1987 he studied drama at Obafemi Awolowo University, Ile-Ife, having already begun work on his first novel.
 He won the International Student Playscript competition of 1989 with an unpublished play, Rain, before claiming the 1990 British Council Lagos Award for a collection of poems.

 He moved to London in 1990, at the age of 22, armed with the manuscripts of two novels.
 In 1991, his debut novel The Man Who Came in From the Back of Beyond was published, followed by The Sympathetic Undertaker: and Other Dreams, and he was given a commission by the Royal Court Theatre.
 In 1992, he was awarded an Arts Council of Great Britain writers bursary to continue his writing.

 Career

 Writing

 Bandele's writing encompassed fiction, theatre, journalism, television, film and radio.

-He worked with the Royal Court Theatre, the Royal Shakespeare Company, as well as writing radio drama and screenplays for television.
-His plays include: Rain; Marching for Fausa (1993); Resurrections in the Season of the Longest Drought (1994); Two Horsemen (1994), selected as Best New Play at the 1994 London New Plays Festival; Death Catches the Hunter and Me and the Boys (published in one volume, 1995); and Oroonoko, an adaptation of Aphra Behn's 17th-century novel of the same name.
-In 1997, Bandele did a successful dramatisation of Chinua Achebe's Things Fall Apart.
+He worked with London's Royal Court Theatre and the Royal Shakespeare Company (RSC), as well as writing radio drama and screenplays for television.
+His plays include: Rain; Marching for Fausa (1993); Resurrections in the Season of the Longest Drought (1994); Two Horsemen (1994), selected as Best New Play at the 1994 London New Plays Festival; Death Catches the Hunter and Me and the Boys (published together in one volume, 1995); and Oroonoko, an adaptation for the RSC of Aphra Behn's 17th-century novel of the same name.
+In 1997, Bandele did a successful dramatisation of Chinua Achebe's 1958 novel Things Fall Apart.
 Brixton Stories, Bandele's stage adaptation of his own novel The Street (1999), premiered in 2001 and was published in one volume with his play Happy Birthday Mister Deka, which premiered in 1999.
-He also adapted Lorca's Yerma in 2001.
+He also adapted Lorca's play Yerma in 2001.

 Bandele was writer-in-residence with Talawa Theatre Company from 1994 to 1995, resident dramatist with the Royal National Theatre Studio (1996), the Judith E. Wilson Fellow at Churchill College, University of Cambridge, in 2000–01.
 He also acted as Royal Literary Fund Resident Playwright at the Bush Theatre from 2002 to 2003.

-Bandele has written of the impact on him of John Osborne's Look Back in Anger, which he saw on a hire-purchase television set in a railway town in northern Nigeria:
+Bandele wrote of the impact on him of John Osborne's Look Back in Anger (1956), which he saw on a hire-purchase television set in a railway town in northern Nigeria: